omnixtar/omnixtar.github.io/implementation/index.md

 Previous sections focus on the conceptual and theoretical background of Omni\*Web, namely the goals and components of Omni*Web.
 In real life, however, implementations involve other factors, which may be dependent on each other and need to be arranged in sequence.

+BitDurian is an application module of Omni*Web focused on the Durian farming, training and investment.

+Omni\*Web BitDurian provides a wide range of services as follow:
+- fruit tracking,
+- subsidies,
+- advertising,
+- investment and
+- training.

+across multiple disciplines.

+Fruit tracking statistics provide accurate data which can be used to analyse the prospects of investments.
+Performance of trainers and trainees, tracked using Omnihash and DJSON can also be used to predict profitability of farms.
+Advertising and subsidies further promote the growth of BitDurian and Omni*Web to prospective users, programmers and investors.

 Refer to BitDurian

 Multilevel network